7 Statistical Analysis Techniques For Beginners

 When carrying out dissertation statistical analyses, many students feel that they have opened up a Pandora’s Box.
 Some of the common issues that cause such frustration in the dissertation statistical analyses include a poorly developed methodology or even an inadequately designed research framework.
-But if the foundation of your research is completed logical, then statistical analysis becomes much more manageable.
+But if the foundation of your research is completed logically, then statistical analysis becomes much more manageable.
 There are some statistical analysis tools and techniques that are quite basic but get the job done in a time efficient manner.
 This article provides details of the 7 statistical analysis techniques for beginners that will definitely help you with your dissertation statistical analysis particularly if this is the first time you are analysing research data.

 While most students find it easy to collect data through primary and secondary research techniques, they struggle with the data analysis aspect of their dissertation.
 It is important to realise that the success of your dissertation project lies in the analysis & findings chapter.
-If your data analysis are strong and meaningful, you are more likely to secure a higher academic grade.
+If your data analysis is strong and meaningful, you are more likely to secure a higher academic grade.

-Analysing quantitative and qualitative data can be become even more challenging if you are not familiar with common statistical analysis techniques.
-If you find yourself in such a situation don’t be afraid to ask for help with data analysis for dissertation.
+Analysing quantitative and qualitative data can become even more challenging if you are not familiar with common statistical analysis techniques.
+If you find yourself in such a situation don’t be afraid to ask for help with data analysis for the dissertation.
 All that hard work you put into the other chapters of your dissertation can’t be laid to waste only if you don’t the appropriate statistical analysis skills and expertise.
 Consulting professional statisticians and researchers will enable your study to become more meaningful and impressive.

 We suggest that you start your data analysis off by considering the following seven statistical techniques before moving to more complex techniques for quantitative data.

 1. Arithmetic Mean Statistical Analysis Technique